Is Distilled Water A Conductor Or Insulator

 The salinity of a solution affects its electrical conductivity in several ways.
 First, as mentioned above, it increases the number of ions in the solution.
 The more ions present, the easier it is for electricity to flow through the solution.
 Second, salt also acts as an electrolyte, meaning that it helps to reduce resistance and therefore reduces current losses due to friction between electrons and molecules.
 Finally, salt also helps to stabilize voltage levels by providing a buffer against fluctuations in current or voltage levels.

-See also Why Use Distilled Water In Cpap
+See also Where To Buy Distilled Water

 In addition to its effects on electrical conductivity, salinity can have other effects on a solution as well.
 For example, salt can affect taste and odor of certain substances.
 It can also